jamwjam/EarthquakeVisualizer/README.md

 # EarthquakeVisualizer
-THIS IS MY GRAPH, THERE ARE MANY LIKE IT BUT THIS ONE IS MINE
+THIS IS MY GRAPH, THERE ARE MANY LIKE IT BUT THIS ONE IS MINE :grin:

 There's a handy-dandy tool called CartoDB which already does exactly what this repo does.
 But I wanted to make one myself.
 So, here it is.